The Rugged Life

 Jack's Fork Country Church

-We asked prayers for Julie Duncan, Evan Marks, Donna Bohms, Patsy Coker, Randy Liggett, Brooke Fields and baby, Nikki Watson, Jeannie McConnell, Imogene Blake, Leta Hightower, Charlene Williams, David Smith, Betty Porter, Brooke Keeling Porter and baby, Shirley Powell, Nolan Brewer, Jerry Evans, Terri's parents, sister and co-worker, Mike's parents and their daughter, Dorothy Ennis, Jeremy Fullerton, Texas church shooting victims and families, our military and families, our country and leaders and our church.
-Mike Svaleson led us in prayer, followed by The Lord's Prayer.
+Prayers are asked for Mary Barnes, Evan Marks, Donna Bohms, Lois' grandson, Patsy Coker, Randy Liggett, Brooke Fields & baby, Nikki Watson, Eleanor Maggard, Leta Hightower, Charlene Williams, David Smith, Betty Porter, Shirley Powell, Jerry Evans, Terri's parents, Mike's parents & their daughter, the Fleger family (Judy's TX family), Dorothy Ennis, Dave Kentch, Dustin Riley, Daniel Hanger, Sheila Worrell, Daniel & Brook Keeling family, Avis Rayfield family, winter weather victims, our military & families and our country & its leaders.
+Mike Svaleson led us in prayer.

 Birch Tree Assembly of God

 Eminence Assembly of God

 The weather was threatening, but the fellowship was warm as we entered to worship at WECC.
 It was good to see so many that we hadn't seen since last year.
 Shirley Powell and Bea Atchison were our friendly greeters as we gathered.
 Gary Colvin and worship team led us in scripture and song in celebration of Christ in this new year.
 Noel Orchard led our communion devotion.
 We are here because of the love of Jesus.
 As He said, "Greater love has no one than this, that a man lay down his life for his friends.
 Jesus did that for us, so we celebrate that love as we partake each Sunday.